 Seniors taking college courses through Career and College Promise (CCP) may want to consider not graduating at the end of the fall term despite eligibility to do so.
 These seniors are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) Tuition Free – a tuition savings of at least $1,250 for 15 credit hours.

 However, students who decide to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket.”
-Federal/state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed and processed.
+Federal and/or state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the college and all financial aid documentation has been completed and processed.

-A student may register for Spring/Summer classes after an official high school transcript showing an end-of-term graduation date has been received by the College OR the student is at least 18 years of age at the time of registration.
-Students 18 years of age who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for financial Aid.
+A student may register for Spring and/or Summer classes after an official high school transcript showing an end-of-term graduation date has been received by the college OR the student is at least 18 years of age at the time of registration.
+Students 18 years of age who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for financial aid.